indico/indico/docs/source/installation/production/centos/nginx.rst

 .. note::

-    This is only needed if you use CC7 as CentOS7 has no firewall enabled by default
+    This is only needed if you use CC7 as CentOS 7/8 have no firewall enabled by default

-.. _centos-letsencrypt:

 12. Optional: Get a Certificate from Let's Encrypt
 --------------------------------------------------

-To avoid ugly SSL warnings in your browsers, the easiest option is to get a free certificate from Let's Encrypt.
+To avoid ugly TLS warnings in your browsers, the easiest option is to get a free certificate from Let's Encrypt.
 We also enable the cronjob to renew it automatically: